wruggeri/hdl-modules/README.md

   - Counters/programmable_counter: a programmable counter allowing for up/downcounting, custom value counting, one-shot/repeated counting and endowed with a prescaler.
   - Counters/synchronous_counter: a synchronous upcounter allowing for custom value counting.
   - Logicals/bitwise_logical_calculator: a bitwise AND/OR/XOR/NAND/NOR/XNOR calculator based on a two-level NAND structure.
+  - Memories/register_file: a simple register file with two parallel asynchronous reading port and one synchronous writing port.
+  - Memories/windowed_register_file: a windowed register file with 32 registers for each window; no memory spilling/filling function is provided.
+  - Multiplexers/multiplexer: a Nx1 multiplexer built from stages of 2x1 multiplexers.
+  - Multipliers/booth_multiplier: a valence-2 Booth multiplier extended so to be able to work also with operands having an odd number of bits.
+  - Testbench: a De Bruijn FSR-based testbench template.

+Every module is guaranteed to work when istantiated on 8, 16, 32 and 64 bits.